gustavozf/facial_emotion_detection/README.md

 pip install poetry
 ```

 The library dependencies are described in `pyproject.toml`.
-In this one, it is possible to observe that the library requires the following packages:
+In this project, our library requires the following packages:

 ```
 opencv-python==4.9.0.80